ESF:MKR_REP2 Regional Economics II - Course Information

 - Learning outcomes

-- After successful finishing of this course students should be able to: - repeat basic environmental continuities of economic development; - explain causes of market failure in the area of environmental goods; - evaluate spatial dimension as an economic category and to transform this knowledge into solution of practical economic issues (also with relation to regional policy); - demonstrate decisive instruments and measures stimulating implementation of strategy of sustainable development and; - analyse their basic economic impacts of regiopnal policy.
+- After successful finishing of this course students should be able to evaluate spatial dimension as an economic category and to transform this knowledge into solution of practical economic issues (also with relation to regional policy).

 - 1. Neoclassic and neoliberal theories of regional development (e. g. growth accounting, new economic geography and new theory of growth) and its transfer to regional policy.